mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 .. index:: restore

-We can un-declare a symbolic variable, like the variable ``phi`` defined above,  by using the :func:`.restore` command. command. ::
+We can un-declare a symbolic variable, like the variable ``phi`` defined above,  by using the :func:`.restore` command. ::

 	sage: restore('phi')